tsdataclinic/scout/README.md

 cd packages/server
 ```

-Create the necessary postgres tables:
+Now create the necessary postgres tables:

 ```bash
 yarn sync-schema
 ```

 If you see a message that says `Schema syncronization finished successfully.` then it means you're good to go.
 Now that the tables are created, you need to populate them with data.
-To do that, run:

 ```
 yarn seed-database-dev
 ```

 This might take a while.
-It will populate postgres and elasticsearch with data from three portals (to keep things from taking too long).
+It will populate postgres and elasticsearch with data from three portals.
+We intentionally do not add all portals to keep things from taking too long.
 If you wanted to populate your database with _all_ portals, then run `yarn seed-database-full`.
 This is **_not_** recommended during development.

 When you see the following message: